New research finds hiring disabled Canadians could boost economic growth

 "We keep talking about labour shortages, how companies are having more and more difficulty finding qualified staff," he said.
 "This is a group that is underemployed and can make a significant contribution to the economy."

-That's been the case for Sedexo Canada Ltd., a global food and facilities management company with 10,000 employees in Canada.
+That's been the case for Sodexo Canada Ltd., a global food and facilities management company with 10,000 employees in Canada.

 "I'd like to say we're doing it out of the goodness of our hearts because it's the right thing to do, and it is all those things, but that's not what drives a private-sector company to make a decision like this," she said.
 "We're really doing it because it makes total sense from a business perspective and we see that in our results."

-Note: Note to readers: This is a corrected story.
-An earlier version carried an incorrect spelling for Sodexo Canada Ltd.